haqistan/mblaze-tools/README.md

 * InboxName: the relative path of your inbox under Maildir
 * MaildirBase: the base directory of your maildir tree
 * MdisplayOpts: default options to the mdisplay script
-* MloopQuiet: if set mb behaves as if -q was specified by default
 * MpaneLines: size in lines of pane mpane creates for mb
+* MBStartQuiet: if set mb behaves as if -q was specified by default
 * MBDefaultCmd: command to run when mb starts, def depends on options
+* MBReadLineCmd: command to use to read a line in mb, def: rl
+* MBHistoryFile: where to store your mb/rl history, def ~/.mb.history

 It's probably better to set MaildirBase and InboxName and leave Inbox alone but there are situations where you can't.
 I generally run all